PennBrenn/FNAAHS/README.md

 ## Night Intro Dialogue (Phone Guy)

 **Monday:**
-> "Hey, uh... welcome to your first night.
-So you're stuck in Mr. Oakman's office.
-Not ideal.
-He wanders.
-A lot.
-Just... don't stare at him too long on the cameras.
-He doesn't like that.
-Anyway.
+> "Hey, youre not supposed to be here.
+Oakmaster isnt going to be very happy.
+Dont look too long, ill try and get you out on friday.
 Good luck."

 **Tuesday:**
-> "Okay so, Mr. McCreamy is also around now.
-He gets on the cameras.
-You'll know when it happens.
-Also Lepesto is doing his rounds.
-He's harmless unless he sees you looking at him.
-Then he tells everyone.
-So.
-Don't do that."
+> "Mr. Mcreamy is coming.
+Watch out for lepesto, he might radio your location in.
+Im allmost there, hold off untill friday."

 **Wednesday:**
 > "So.
 Um.
 Mrs. Killacky.
-Yeah.
 We don't really know how she moves.
 Or if she moves.
 She's just... sometimes there.
 Also Mr. Keys is active tonight.
 If he sees you, just call Jeff.
 Don't wait.
-Call Jeff immediately."
+Call Jeff immediately.
+Remeber, you only get jeff once."

 **Thursday:**
 > "Mrs. Escobar is patrolling tonight.
 If she gets in, she will quiz you.
-The Spanish is not real Spanish.
-You just add O to things.
-Run is runo.
-Jump is jumpo.
 You'll figure it out.
 Probably.
 Keep the door closed."

 **Friday:**
-> "...I'm not going to sugarcoat it.
-Everyone is faster tonight.
-Killacky is worse.
-Keys is worse.
-The power drains like crazy.
-You have Jeff.
-Use him smart.
-Survive until 8:30.
-The bell will save you.
-Good luck."
+> (Static)

 ---